Clifford deformations of Koszul Frobenius algebras and noncommutative quadrics: Introduction

 \section{Introduction}

-Let $S$ be a Koszul Artin-Schelter regular algebra, and let $z\in S_2$ be a central regular element of $S$.
+Let $S$ be a noetherian Koszul Artin-Schelter regular algebra, and let $z\in S_2$ be a central regular element of $S$.
 The quotient algebra $A=S/(z)$ is a Koszul Artin-Schelter Gorenstein algebra, which is usually called a quadric hypersurface algebra.
-Smith and Van den Bergh introduced in \cite{SvdB} a finite dimension algebra $C(A)$ associated to the hypersurface algebra $A$, which determines the representations of the singularities of $A$.
-In particular, if $\text{Proj} A$ is the noncommutative projective scheme (cf. \cite{AZ}), then the simplicity of $C(A)$ implies the smoothness of $\text{Proj}A$ (cf. \cite[Proposition 5.2]{SvdB}).
+Smith and Van den Bergh introduced in \cite{SvdB} a finite dimensional algebra $C(A)$ associated to the quadric hypersurface algebra $A$, which determines the representations of the singularities of $A$.
+In particular, the simplicity of $C(A)$ implies the smoothness of $\text{Proj}A$ (cf. \cite[Proposition 5.2]{SvdB}), where $\text{Proj} A$ is the noncommutative projective scheme (cf. \cite{AZ}).

 Let $E=S^!$ be the quadratic dual algebra of $S$.
 Then $E$ is a Koszul Frobenius algebra.
 The dimension of $C(A)$ is equal to the one of the even degree part of $E$ (cf. \cite[Lemma 5.1]{SvdB}).
 As the key observation of this paper, we notice that $C(A)$ may be obtained from some Poincar\'{e}-Birkhoff-Witt (PBW) deformation of $E$.